mohit-rzy/claude-flow/README.md

 ## Contributing

 Contributions are welcome!
 Please ensure you maintain compatibility with the core systems and follow the established patterns from the original projects.

-## Acknowledgments

-Special thanks to Ian Nuttall, Eyal Toledano, and the Switch Dimension team for creating and sharing these valuable tools that make AI-assisted development more efficient and organized.